-A member of the Governing Body also takes a special interest in SEND, although the Governing Body as a whole is responsible for making provision for pupils with special educational needs.
+A member of the Governing Body, who has a high level of experience working with and leading provision for pupils with SEND, visits school to meet the INCo and look at and review provision for pupils with SEND.
+The Governing Body as a whole is responsible for making provision for pupils with special educational needs.